The Deeply Religious – and Concerning – Gender Affirming Health Care Advisory Committee Act

 Citizens and governments should not simply affirm and support these transitions by funding elective surgeries and procedures through OHIP.
 We must recognize the harms that gender transitions cause and seek to come alongside those who struggle with these deep existential questions.
 Rather than affirming gender identity at the expense of biological sex, we can focus on affirming biological sex and helping those who struggle with the biological aspect of their identity.
 The victims of this kind of legislation are often children who become confused by ‘gender-affirming care,’ instead of being helped to understand what is best for them.
 Sex-change procedures have harmful short- and long-term effects, and many people regret them later in life.
 Instead of trying to help a patient with their changeable understanding of gender, this bill advocates for helping patients access changes to their biological sex that are often irreversible.

-Bill 17 would also seek to reduce referral requirements for access to care.
+Bill 42 would also seek to reduce referral requirements for access to care.
 The idea behind this would again be to allow patients to access ‘health care’ quicker.
 In other words, they would not be required to go through various referral processes to ensure that they understand what is involved in the process for sex-change procedures or that they are mentally competent to make that decision.
-The bill’s sponsor stated in the debate at the Legislature: “When we met over coffee, this constituent said, ‘I have to prove I’m mentally well for surgery, but I’m mentally unwell because I can’t get surgery.’
+When the former iteration of this bill was debated in the Legislature, the bill’s sponsor stated in the debate at the Legislature: “When we met over coffee, this constituent said, ‘I have to prove I’m mentally well for surgery, but I’m mentally unwell because I can’t get surgery.’
 This catch-22 in terms of accessing transition-related health care has cost lives.”
 It’s this kind of focus that seeks to fast-track sex-change procedures while failing to consider the implications of such procedures.

 At the same time, this will become a greater concern for doctors who cannot in good conscience provide these treatments.
 Currently, doctors and other health care providers who have a conscientious objection to various controversial procedures are required to refer the patient to another health care professional who will provide the treatment.
 But the door to conscientious objection may become narrower as a result of this legislation.
 Defining gender-affirming health care as a lifesaving procedure will have a detrimental effect on doctors who oppose the practice.
 After all, why should we permit doctors to refuse to save someone’s life?
 On the other hand, if it is framed as an elective procedure, there may be more room for objection and disagreement.